 Embark Inpatient Program in Montana FAQ

-The length of treatment differs for each adolescent and teen, but on average, short-term care at our Montana center lasts around 90 days.
+The length of treatment differs for each adolescent and teen, but on average, residential care at our Montana center lasts around 90 days.

 A Continuum of Mental Health Care Offered Across the U.S.